ahmadore/flexisaf/README.md

 7) python manage.py runserver --port

     ### optional for windows users
-    a) double click on setup file
+    a) double click on setup file <br />
-    b) to start server, double click on startserver file
+    b) to start server, double click on startserver file <br />
-    c) go to browser and enter the url "localhost:8000"
+    c) go to browser and enter the url "localhost:8000" <br />

 ### go to localhost:port/